-- Activity eligibility: does the proposed activity clearly meet the priorities of the fund? - Audience reach: what are the audience targets, and will the planned activity deliver them?
+- Activity eligibility: does the proposed activity clearly meet the priorities of the fund? - Audience reach: what are the audience targets, how have these been calculated, and is the planned activity likely to achieve them?
 Subsidy per head will be a consideration, as will your stated goals relating to diversity and inclusivity. - Impact: what is the cultural ambition of the proposed programme?
-Are relevant partnerships in place to effectively deliver the activity? - Organisational experience: is the organisation able to carry out the proposed activity, including project management, delivering marketing, audience development and evaluation plans? - Budget: are all reasonable costs considered?
+Are relevant partnerships in place to effectively deliver the activity? - Organisational experience: is the organisation able to carry out the proposed activity, including project management, delivering marketing, audience development and evaluation plans, and past performance(if previously supported)? - Budget: are all reasonable costs considered?
 Does the budget balance and are all costs eligible?
 Have access costs been included? - Legacy: what are the longer-term plans to continue to reach audiences? - BFI Diversity Standards: does the proposal clearly address the BFI Diversity Standards? - Environmental sustainability: what steps are being taken to address the environmental impact of your planned activity?